 “Sounds good to me.”
 David powered up some VGA bandwidth in a POST and linked his CTCP to the central hyperlink feed.
 On Jeff’s way out, David also added, “Don’t forget you probably want to switch your SATA into safe mode, or at least run IMAP in serial.
 You want P2P, not TCP.”

 “Duh,” Jeff said, unable to hold in a laugh for any longer.
 “I’ll be sure to do exactly that.”

-The two looked at the clock and were both pleasantly surprised to see there was only twenty-one minutes left before their work day was complete.
+The two looked at the clock and were both pleasantly surprised to see there were only twenty-one minutes left before their workday was complete.
 Jeff left with a smile and David went back to leaning back in his chair, waiting for his phone to ring.
 He had no intention of calling Stan back until the morning, so he spent his next twenty minutes brainstorming more jargon to use the next time Jeff was having an equally slow day.